openvinotoolkit/open_model_zoo/models/public/efficientnet-b7_auto_aug/efficientnet-b7_auto_aug.md

 [AutoAugmentation preprocessing](https://arxiv.org/abs/1805.09501).
 This model was pretrained in TensorFlow\*.
 All the EfficientNet models have been pretrained on the ImageNet\* image database.
-For details about this family of models, check out the [TensorFlow EfficientNet repository](https://github.com/tensorflow/tpu/tree/master/models/official/efficientnet).
+For details about this family of models, check out the [TensorFlow Cloud TPU repository](https://github.com/tensorflow/tpu/tree/master/models/official/efficientnet).

 ## Example